How to Dress European Chic

-In 2011 I fell in love with a pair of nude ankle wrap heels, with a zipper up the back, in Lucca, Italy.
+On an earlier trip to Italy, I fell in love with a pair of nude ankle wrap heels, with a zipper up the back, in Lucca.
 They remain one of my favorite pairs to this day and they always remind me of that trip.

 As for the men, I noticed European men have a range of styles–from ready to board a yacht in Saint-Tropez, to the pastels I pointed out above, to black on black, to sneaker chic with open cuffs as seen here.